 Science students may also complete a minor outside of the Faculty of Science.
-For information about the BSc General - minor in Arts, see BA Honors and BA Major/Minor Requirements (all Arts minors are available to Science students
+For information about the BSc General - minor in Arts, see BA Honors and BA Major/Minor Requirements (all Arts minors are available to Science students with the exception of Arts and Cultural Management).
+For information about the BSc General - minor in Agricultural, Life and Environmental Sciences, see BSc General-Minor in Agricultural, Life and Environmental Sciences.
+For information about the BSc General - minor in Business, see BSc General-Minor in Business.
+In all cases, the faculty and/or department-specified requirements for the minor must be met.

-- 1. Biological Sciences courses include BIOIN (see Note 2), BIOL, BOT, CELL, ENT, GENET, IMIN, MA SC, MICRB, PALEO (see Note 3) and ZOOL courses offered by the Department of Biological Sciences; and BIOCH (see Note 4), MMI (with the exception of 133), NEURO, PHYSL and PMCOL courses offered by the Faculty of Medicine and Dentistry.
+.
+Biological Sciences courses include BIOIN (see Note 2), BIOL, BOT, CELL, ENT, GENET, IMIN, MA SC, MICRB, PALEO (see Note 3) and ZOOL courses offered by the Department of Biological Sciences; BIOCH (see Note 4), MMI (with the exception of 133), NEURO, PHYSL and PMCOL courses offered by the Faculty of Medicine and Dentistry; and NU FS 363 offered by the Faculty of Agriculture, Life and Environmental Sciences.
 Students should be aware that it is not possible to combine a major or minor in the Biological Sciences with a minor or major in one of the specific subject disciplines in the Biological Sciences.
 For example, students may not select a major in the Biological Sciences and a minor in Microbiology.
-For additional Biological Science courses and information see Specialization in Biological Sciences. - BIOIN courses are offered jointly by the departments of Biological Sciences and Computing Science and may be counted as Biological Sciences or Computing Science. - PALEO courses are offered jointly by the departments of Biological Sciences and Earth and Atmospheric Sciences and may be counted as Biological Sciences or Earth and Atmospheric Sciences. - BIOCH courses may be counted as Biological Sciences or Physical Sciences or Chemistry. - 5.
+For additional Biological Science courses and information see Specialization in Biological Sciences [Science].

+- BIOIN courses are offered jointly by the departments of Biological Sciences and Computing Science and may be counted as Biological Sciences or Computing Science. - PALEO courses are offered jointly by the departments of Biological Sciences and Earth and Atmospheric Sciences and may be counted as Biological Sciences or Earth and Atmospheric Sciences. - BIOCH courses may be counted as Biological Sciences or Physical Sciences or Chemistry. - 5.
 MA PH courses may be counted as Physical Sciences or Physics. - 6.
 EAS 323 may be used as a Physical Science or Chemistry course. - Courses in the major and minor may not overlap.
 For example, the Physical Sciences major or minor may not be paired with a Chemistry or Physics major or minor. - Science options may only be taken from the course subjects listed in details of courses, including SCI and Faculty of Science INT D courses, provided students meet the prerequisite and eligibility requirements, if any.